 The Group operates in a fast-changing environment that gives rise to numerous external risks, in addition to the risks inherent in the conduct of its businesses.
-This note identifies the significant risk factors to which the Group believes it is exposed and explains how they are managed.
+This note identifies the significant risk factors, in relationship with the Group financial accounts, to which the Group believes it is exposed and explains how they are managed: the credit risk, the financial risks and the reinsurance risk.
+The note discloses the definition and measurement of these risks.